Stoke Primary School

 A parents’ meeting is held in the summer term during which information about the nursery and school is shared with parents.
-Uniforms and book bags are displayed.
-Letters giving home visit times and start dates are given out.
+Uniforms and book bags are usually displayed at the meeting and letters are handed out giving the time and date of home visits and start dates.

 Parents are asked to bring their child’s birth certificate, parent ID and address confirmation details (to be copied and kept on file) to the meeting.
 At the meeting, parents are asked to complete the admission forms.
 Information is sent to those parents who cannot attend.

 Children and parents are invited to come into the nursery for a stay and play session during transition day in July.
 This gives them an opportunity to meet staff and familiarise themselves with the nursery environment.